Clubs and Organizations

 Students are encouraged and invited to become involved in the many varied clubs and organizations at Bay High School.
 There are opportunities for service, academic growth, and artistic expression.
 If you do not find something for your interest, please speak to a teacher about creating another unique opportunity!

 National Honor Society

-The National Honor Society is a nationwide organization for high school juniors and seniors.
+The National Honor Society is a nationwide organization for high school 10th, 11th, and 12th graders.
 Selection is based on four criteria: scholarship, leadership, service, and character.
 Members are invited to apply and must have a cumulative 3.5 GPA.

 The National Beta Club is an organization for 9th through 12 grade students.
 Its purpose is to promote the ideals of academic achievement, character, leadership, and service among secondary students.
 Students are invited to apply and must have a cumulative 3.0 GPA.
 Beta members participate in annual blood drives at Bay High.